Mystery Operations Event Rules & Scoring

 Match Safety Rules

--Firearm safety rules are crucial and non-negotiable.
+-Firearm safety rules are non-negotiable.
 Any breach of these rules will result in immediate disqualification from the match.

 1. Always keep your firearm pointed in a safe direction.